11 Ways To Identify Metals for Welding (Plus per Metal Identification)

 - Medium-carbon steel bar

 The metal’s weight is a quick way to distinguish between similar-looking metals.
 For example:

-- Depending on the surface finish, stainless steel may look like aluminum but is heavier.
+- Depending on the surface finish, stainless steel may look like aluminum but is much heavier.

-- Magnesium looks like aluminum but is more lightweight.
+- Magnesium may look like aluminum but it’s more lightweight.

 - Titanium may look like stainless steel but weighs less than steel.